 - You can see how I skewered each vegetable in the blog post.

 To Grill the Vegetables

-- Lay foil-covered bricks about 4" (10 cm) apart on the grates of any type of grill to mimic the indirect heat of a yakitori grill (I used 3 bricks on each side).
-Set the middle burners on a gas grill to the medium-high setting, cover, and preheat for at least 15 minutes.
+- Lay foil-covered bricks about 4 inches (10 cm) apart on the grates of any type of grill to mimic the indirect heat of a yakitori grill (I used 3 bricks on each side).
+Set the middle burners on a gas grill to medium high, cover, and preheat for at least 15 minutes.

-- Grill for 5-10 minutes (depending on the ingredients) until they are brown and tender.
+- Grill for 5–10 minutes (depending on the ingredients) until they are brown and tender.
 Turn occasionally as they cook.
-The bamboo skewers won't get too hot on the bricks and they won't get burnt (no need to be soaked before grilling!).
+The bamboo skewers won‘t get too hot on the bricks and they won‘t get burnt (no need to soak them before grilling).

-- Brush the vegetables and mushrooms with yakitori sauce.
-Continue to grill for additional 1-2 minutes.
+- Brush the vegetables and mushrooms with the yakitori sauce.
+Continue to grill for an additional 1–2 minutes.

-- If you like it spicy, serve the grilled vegetables and mushrooms with a sprinkle of shichimi togarashi.
+- If you like it spicy, serve the grilled vegetables and mushrooms with a sprinkle of shichimi togarashi (Japanese seven spice).
 Enjoy!

 - You can keep the leftovers in an airtight container and store in the refrigerator for 3–4 days.